 We focus our efforts on improving the health of women and children living in Senegal and in high burden countries of the Sahel.

-MI priorities in Senegal and the Sahel include:
+NI priorities in Senegal and the Sahel include:

 - Vitamin A supplementation for all children 6-59 months of age, through Child Health Days and via integration into routine health care as key delivery tools.